 Soft Start Anticipated For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market moved lower again on Wednesday, one day after ending the three-day slide in which it had slumped more than 60 points or 0.8 percent.
-The Jakarta Composite Index now rests just beneath the 6,800-point plateau and it's expected to open lower again on Thursday.
+(RTTNews) - The Indonesia stock market on Friday halted the two-day losing streak in which it had slipped more than 25 points or 0.4 percent.
+The Jakarta Composite Index now rests just beneath the 6,820-point plateau although it figures to turn lower again on Monday.

-The global forecast for the Asian markets is soft on concerns over interest rates and the economy.
-The European markets were up and the U.S. bourses were down and the Asian markets are tipped to follow the latter lead.
+The global forecast for the Asian markets is mixed to lower as inflation concerns war with support from oil stocks.
+The European markets were up and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

-The JCI finished slightly lower on Wednesday as losses from the energy and resource stocks were offset by support from the financial and cement companies.
+The JCI finished modestly higher on Friday following gains from the resource and cement stocks, while the financials came in mixed.

-Among the actives, Bank CIMB Niaga collected 0.38 percent, while Bank Mandiri advanced 0.98 percent, Bank Danamon Indonesia rose 0.30 percent, Bank Negara Indonesia dipped 0.27 percent, Bank Central Asia climbed 0.85 percent, Bank Rakyat Indonesia strengthened 1.02 percent, Indocement improved 0.73 percent, Semen Indonesia gained 0.81 percent, Indofood Suskes declined 1.18 percent, United Tractors rallied 2.80 percent, Unilever fell 0.24 percent, Astra International spiked 2.88 percent, Energi Mega Persada retreated 1.68 percent, Astra Agro Lestari dropped 0.91 percent, Vale Indonesia skidded 1.15 percent, Timah shed 0.49 percent, Bumi Resources plunged 2.42 percent and Indosat Ooredoo Hutchison and Aneka Tambang were unchanged.
+Among the actives, Bank CIMB Niaga fell 0.38 percent, while Bank Mandiri jumped 1.95 percent, Bank Negara Indonesia collected 0.27 percent, Bank Central Asia advanced 0.84 percent, Bank Rakyat Indonesia accelerated 1.91 percent, Indocement improved 0.74 percent, Semen Indonesia added 0.41 percent, Indofood Suskes gathered 0.40 percent, United Tractors tumbled 2.66 percent, Astra International sank 0.80 percent, Energi Mega Persada retreated 1.67 percent, Astra Agro Lestari rose 0.32 percent, Aneka Tambang dropped 0.94 percent, Vale Indonesia surged 3.14 percent, Timah rallied 2.05 percent, Bumi Resources climbed 0.84 percent and Bank Danamon Indonesia and Indosat Ooredoo Hutchison were unchanged.

-The lead from Wall Street is negative as the major averages opened higher on Wednesday and bounced back and forth across the unchanged line before finally settling in the red.
+The lead from Wall Street is soft as the major averages shook off early support on Friday, quickly heading south and staying in the red throughout the day.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!